Table of Contents

 Hugging pillow is a sleeping position

 People often hug their pillow while sleeping because it is the most comfortable position for them.
-This is due to the fetal position being the most common sleeping position for people.
+This is due to the fetal position being the most common sleeping position for people it even can you grow taller.
 The fetal position is a sign of comfort and vulnerability, which adults often need when they are relaxed.
 People who sleep with their arms stretched out are typically emotional attachments, meaning they value bonds with others.
 However, some people may be shy and find it easier to hug their pillow than people.

 Attachment to Stuffed Animals